tommilburn/doodads/readme.md

-# Handy Templates
+# doodads

 ## What is it?
-Some handy tools I use sometimes that I wanted to re-write in Python.
+Some handy tools I use sometimes

-## How to use
-Each tool has a `--help` option, so something like `python3 foodlog.py --help` should get you pretty close.
+### `noise`
+Terminal command to play noise in the background for office isolation

+### `python-templates`
+Generate markdown templates for useful things